Why your omnichannel retail strategy needs a human anchor

 The retailers who close this gap now won’t look back.
 The ones who don’t will have spent another year building the architecture while their most loyal customers quietly drift toward brands that made them feel known.

-Tulip Clienteling, Tulip OAS, and Tulip Appointments are built for the exact moment when your omnichannel tech needs to reach the customer whether that’s online, in an appointment, or on the store floor.
+Retail’s deepest customer relationships run on Tulip.
+Tulip Clienteling, Tulip OAS, and Tulip Appointments are built for the exact moment when your omnichannel tech needs to reach the customer, whether that’s online, in an appointment, or on the store floor.
 The handoff is where your omnichannel strategy either delivers on its promise or breaks.
 Tulip is how you make sure it delivers.

 Learn more